allnrvao/allnrvao/README.md

 ## 📘 About Me

-🧠 I'm Allan — curious, creative, and passionate about technology, design, and the emotions sparked by powerful ideas.
+🧠 I'm curious, creative, and passionate about technology, design, and the emotions sparked by powerful ideas.

 👨‍💻 I'm studying Systems Engineering.